zcablii/SM3Det/README.md

 ![net_arch](docs/SM3Det.png)

-## This repository is the official implementation of ArXiv "[SM3Det: A Unified Model for Multi-Modal Datasets and Multi-Task Object Detection in Remote Sensing Imagery](http://arxiv.org/abs/2412.20665 )"
+## This repository is the official implementation of ArXiv "[SM3Det: A Unified Model for Multi-Modal Remote Sensing Object Detection](http://arxiv.org/abs/2412.20665 )"

 ## Abstract